Life As an Air Traffic Controller

-Air Traffic Controller Example Control air traffic on and within vicinity of airport and movement of air traffic between altitude sectors and control centers according to established procedures and policies.
+Air Traffic Controller Job Description Control air traffic on and within vicinity of airport and movement of air traffic between altitude sectors and control centers according to established procedures and policies.
 Authorize, regulate, and control commercial airline flights according to government or company regulations to expedite and ensure flight safety.

 - Conduct pre-flight briefings on weather conditions, suggested routes, altitudes, indications of turbulence, or other flight safety information.